mostume222/inf-test/README.md

 ./src/run_compress.sh 0.94 0.958 200 50 100000 {input_file}
 ```

-Your results can be found in the /output/input_file/ folder
+Your results can be found in the [/output/{your_input_file_name}/](https://github.com/mostume222/inf-test/tree/master/output) folder.

+rp: contains general statistics about the PanGenome generation procedure.

+pangenome.pan: contains the resulted pangenome with unique and dispensable pieces.

+/pangenome_unique/ folder: contains a pangenome file for each class with only its unique pangenome pieces.